sylvainchabredier/sylvainchabredier.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD student under the supervision of Julie Delon and Agnès Desolneux.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>725C1, MAP5, Université Paris-Cité</p>
+    <p>45, rue des Saints Pères, 75270 Paris Cedex 06, FRANCE</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I study Optimal Transport, in particular Generalised Wasserstein Barycentres, the Sliced Wasserstein Distance and GMM-restricted OT.

+After my studies at [Ecole Polytechnique](https://www.polytechnique.edu/) (cycle ingénieur), I took the [Masters in Mathematics, Vision and Learning](https://www.master-mva.com/) ("MVA" in French), where I took [Gabriel Peyré](http://www.gpeyre.com/)'s "Optimal Transport" course because the ENS Ulm is close to where I lived at the time.
+Enthralled, I took a project on [A Wasserstein distance between GMMs](https://hal.archives-ouvertes.fr/hal-02178204v4/document).
+This led me to an internship with Julie Delon and [Rémi Flamary](https://remi.flamary.com/index.fr.html) on [Generalised Wasserstein Barycentres](https://arxiv.org/pdf/2105.09755.pdf).
+This internship finished in September 2022, and I am now continuing this work and branching back to GMM-OT during my PhD.